Ten Kate Racing: Road Racing

 In the team also moved up to the Superbike World Championship using the Honda CBR1000RR and Chris Vermeulen as its single rider.
 Despite being a privateer entry with no support from Honda who had withdrawn its support from the Superbike World Championship, Chris Vermeulen finished fourth in the championship with four wins and was in contention for the title until the final round of the season.

 The team expanded into a two motorcycles operation in with Karl Muggeridge joining Chris Vermeulen.
 Vermeulen managed 6 wins and finished the championship runner-up while Muggeridge had a poorer season and finished 11th.

 Chris Vermeulen moved to MotoGP in and was replaced by Superbike World Champion James Toseland.
 Toseland finished the season runner-up with 3 race wins, while teammate Karl Muggeridge once again had a poorer season finishing 12th.

 In James Toseland was joined in the team by Roberto Rolfo.
 Toseland got 8 race wins and won the championship in the final race of the season by a margin of 2 points.
 Rolfo finished 8th overall.

 For the team continues to use Honda motorcycles, CBR1000RR in Superbikes, and CBR600RR for Supersport.

 With James Toseland moving to MotoGP, former MotoGP rider Carlos Checa and 2 times British Superbike Champion Ryuichi Kiyonari join the team, while Supersport World Champion Kenan Sofuoğlu will ride a third motorcycle under the banner of Hannspree Ten Kate Honda Jr.

 Kenan Sofuoğlu and Supersport World Champion Andrew Pitt ride for the team in the 2009 Supersport World Championship.

 Honda has announced its plans for the 2013 World Superbike and World Supersport championships, which include a new four-rider line-up, a comprehensive technical development and testing programme and a new title sponsor.

 In the World Superbike championship, current rider Jonathan Rea has signed with the team once more and will team-up with fellow Briton Leon Haslam on the Honda CBR1000RR Fireblade.
 In the World Supersport championship, Italian Lorenzo Zanetti will ride Honda's CBR600RR alongside Michael van der Mark from the Netherlands.

 Italian snack manufacturer Pata is the new title sponsor of the reinvigorated squad which will be known as the Pata Honda World Superbike and Pata Honda World Supersport teams.
 Both groups will once again be run by the Netherlands-based Ten Kate organisation.

-For Jonathan Rea, 2013 will mark a fifth year on Honda's CBR1000RR Fireblade and his sixth season of racing with Ten Kate.
-The 25-year-old has enjoyed a spectacular and busy 2012, combining his World Superbike duties – including wins at Assen and Donington Park – with getting married and winning the Suzuka 8-hour race.
+For Jonathan Rea, 2013 marked a fifth year on Honda's CBR1000RR Fireblade and his sixth season of racing with Ten Kate.
+The 25-year-old enjoyed a busy 2012, combining his World Superbike duties – including wins at Assen and Donington Park - with winning the Suzuka 8-hour race.

 More recently, Northern Irishman Rea has replaced the injured Casey Stoner in the Repsol Honda MotoGP team, riding back-to-back Grands Prix with the final three rounds of World Superbike.